stonychen/anno-cli/README.md

 ### Installation

-`npm i -g anno-cli` or `npm i -save-dev anno-cli` to install the latest version of anno-cli
+`npm i -g anno-cli` or `npm i -save-dev anno-cli` to install the latest version of anno-cli.

 ### Generate template